-When the review process is complete and acceptance or declination is determined, all applicants will be notified of the decision electronically by the Admissions Office at the e-mail address provided by the applicant.
+When the admissions review process is complete, an acceptance or declination by academic department staff will be determined.
+All applicants will be notified of the decision electronically at the e-mail address provided by the applicant.
 A hard-copy of the admission letter will also be sent to the applicant.

 Accepted applicants are requested to acknowledge his/her decision to attend the University.
-Upon acknowledgement of acceptance to the University, the student will be assigned an academic advisor and be requested to schedule an advising session prior to the start of classes.
-During this advising session, student will receive guidance on program specializations, registration processes, school policies and applied learning requirements.
+Upon acknowledgement of acceptance to the University, the student will be assigned an academic advisor and be requested to schedule an advising session following orientation but within their first quarter of study.
+During this advising session, student will receive further guidance on program electives, registration processes, school policies and applied learning requirements.
 As a result of this session, an individualized Program of Study (POS) will be created for the student to serve as a guide during the completion of the program.